s-victor/TinyPedal/docs/customization.md

 ## Heatmap preset
 **Heatmap preset is used for displaying color that matches specific value range of telemetry data, such as brake and tyre temperature.**

-Heatmap preset can be customized by accessing `Heatmap editor` from `Config` menu in main window.
+Heatmap preset can be customized by accessing `Heatmap editor` from `Tools` menu in main window.
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `heatmap.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.